top of page

 • Jun 2, 2024

-• 4 min read
+• 5 min read

-Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body while minimizing any action that occurs to the back of the body.
-A visual that can be observed when an athlete is upright and at top speed is the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso and then will recover up in front of the body.
+Some athletes, without being told anything are better than others at coordinating their actions and recruiting the right muscles to push-off explosively into some kind of sprint, have their body aligned well during the process, as well as doing a good job of keeping the body segments in front of the body, while eliminating unwanted action that occurs to the back of the body, ie, a visual that can be observed during top speed running is that the thigh of the leg that is pushing off should travel no more than just a little bit past being in line with the torso, and then will recover up in front of the body.
 This is referred to as having good front side mechanics.
-When the body is in a position where the hips and torso are angled forward, ie; during the start and initial acceleration, the same thigh to torso relationship applies.
+It is definitely easier to be effective at decelerating, changing direction, stopping, etc..., when the legs are recovering up in front of the body as they should, feet under the center of gravity, and in the appropriate dynamic posture for the given sequence.
+Meaning, that an athlete that runs with too much backside mechanics has a harder time being effective in these situations.
+The same goes for having good trunk and shin discipline (explained in the Preparing Athletes for Sports That Feature Starting, Stopping, and Changes of Direction blog).

 Check out this Fastest Soccer Players of All-Time video for examples of what an asset speed can be on a soccer field.
 Training for speed also can be a very important part of knee care training, as properly recruiting the glutes and hamstrings are important for knee care as well.
 In my mind, considering knee care should be mandatory for sports that include jumping, cutting, and pivoting like basketball, soccer, and volleyball.
 FYI - Non-contact ACL tears are especially prevalent in these sports, especially among females.
 Although the injury rate is not as great among males, they also need to give attention to knee care as well.
 In my opinion it is a mistake to conduct a program meant to increase explosive performance in soccer players without also giving attention to the knee care aspect.
 Most non-contact ACL injuries in soccer happen while defending.
 This video on defending does a great job of including details like staying low and light on your feet while defending, which helps prevent these types of injuries.
 Check out this key info on common movements in soccer that lead to ACL injuries.